charlieargue/pan-code-samples/README.md

 ## 🚀 Impact Areas

-### 📚 Libraries I Introduced:

-Production dependencies:

-- @reduxjs/toolkit (RTK-Q)

-Development dependencies:

-*(some removed for security)*

-- faker
-- msw and @mswjs/data
-- RTL:
-  - @testing-library/react
-  - @testing-library/user-event
-  - @testing-library/cypress
-- cypress:
-  - @cypress/react
-  - @cypress/webpack-dev-server
-  - cypress-plugin-tab
-  - @cypress/code-coverage
-    - babel-plugin-istanbul
-    - istanbul
-    - istanbul-lib-coverage
-    - nyc
-- @welldone-software/why-did-you-render
-- husky
-- puppeteer

-### Refactoring Journey STEPS
+###

+#### 🍝 LEFT-OVERS:

-**THis is IN ORDER as it happened!**
+### **THis is IN ORDER as it happened!**

-1. I refactored AI, introducing the separation between Server State and App State via react-query (we **together chose** that over swr)
+`react-query` - first mentioned: **DEC, 13, 2021**

+`RTK-Q` - first mentioned:

+`ctx-options` - first mentioned:

-2. Components: Class to Functional
+1. Converted remaining Class Components to Functional
+2. react-query - round #1
-3. de-coupling, file and folder organization, componentization
+3. Componentization, de-coupling, file and folder organization
-4. removing unnecessary prop drilling all over the place
+4. Removing unnecessary prop drilling
+5. Built POC repo for establishing and clarifying React Context & Cache Management patterns and best practices (ctx-options, started `Dec 28, 2021`)
-5. To clarify what I had done and the Context misunderstanding he had, he had me do a ctx-options POC repo to investigate additional options (I suggested react-tracked, he suggested RTK-Q since Redux was already being used everywhere) that would be easiest to adopt by the team
+6. RTK-Q since Redux was already being used everywhere) that would be easiest to adopt by the team
-6. He chose RTK-Q, and AI was refactored a 3rd time (1st by him, 2nd by me with react-query, and 3rd by me for RTK-Q)
+7. He chose RTK-Q, and AI was refactored a 3rd time (1st by him, 2nd by me with react-query, and 3rd by me for RTK-Q)
-7. We then applied the same fixes to both NS and MFE-B and then they made it into every other MFE
+8. We then applied the same fixes to both NS and MFE-B and then they made it into every other MFE